oluwaseyeayinla/Papae.AudioManager/README.md

 - An audio options and manager component in inspector view
 -	Persistent singleton class call from code (no prefabs needed)
 -	Static function calls with callbacks
--	3 background music transition effects (None, Linear & Cross)
+-	3 background music transition effects (Swift, LinearFade & CrossFade)
 -	Control of all sound effects in game without tags
 -	Integration with AudioMixerGroups
 -	Built-in sound pool for looping or repeating sounds